 Fortunately, you’ve taken the correct next step and made an appointment for a hearing test.
-Unfortunately, that’s also when your nerves kicked in, and the butterflies have been fluttering in your stomach ever since.
+But, unfortunately, that’s also when your nerves kicked in.

-Before we can do anything or decide on any treatment, we need to learn more about you.
-Sometimes hearing loss can be a hereditary condition, so we’ll ask if any other family members have a hearing loss.
+Before we start, we need to learn more about you.
+Sometimes hearing loss can be a hereditary condition, so we’ll ask if other family members have a hearing loss.

 We’ll also check on your current health.
-Have you had a cold recently?
+For example, have you had a cold recently?
 Do you have ongoing trouble with excess earwax?
 Even more seriously, have you experienced any recent head trauma or injury?

-Finally, we’ll discuss the challenges you’ve had with your hearing and the impact it’s made on your life.
+Finally, we’ll discuss the challenges you’ve had with your hearing and its impact on your life.
 Once we have a good understanding of your background, we’ll move on to the hearing test.

-The purpose of your hearing test is not only to find out what you can and cannot hear, but to also establish a baseline of your hearing.
+Your hearing test aims to find out what your current hearing level is to establish a baseline report.
 This way, we can track any changes in the future.

 The test will consist of two parts.
 The first test is called pure tone audiometry.